Since my first introduction to dbt, I was intrigued to say the least.

 Execute the tests against each model.
 Then, create your own tests.
 Finally, try some other dbt commands to create documentation from the models in the repository.

 I hope this brought you some clarity in regards to the benefits that occur when you combine two of my favorite technologies in the data space.
-Try this tutorial out for yourself using Starburst Galaxy, and then come visit me at Coalesce booth #304 and tell me about what you think.
+Try this tutorial out for yourself using Starburst Galaxy, and tell me about what you think.